-Generally, EU and OECD guidelines for the execution of experiments are mentioned in Communications 2013/C 95/01 (for plant protection products).
+Generally, EU and OECD guidelines for the execution of experiments are mentioned in Commission Communications 2013/C 95/01 (for active substances) and Commission Communications 2013/C 95/02 (for plant protection products).

 When according to the applicant a certain study is not necessary, a relevant scientific justification can be provided for the non-submission of the particular study.